Erdős number: Variations

-A number of variations on the concept have been proposed to apply to other fields, notably the Bacon number (as in the game Six Degrees of Kevin Bacon), connecting actors to the actor Kevin Bacon by a chain of joint appearances in films.
-It was created in 1994, 25 years after Goffman's article on the Erdős number.
+A number of variations on the concept have been proposed, notably the Bacon number (as in the game Six Degrees of Kevin Bacon), connecting actors to the actor Kevin Bacon by a chain of joint appearances in films.
+It was created in 1994.

-A small number of people are connected to both Erdős and Bacon and thus have an Erdős–Bacon number, which combines the two numbers by taking their sum.
-One example is the actress-mathematician Danica McKellar, best known for playing Winnie Cooper on the TV series The Wonder Years.
+A small number of people are connected to both Erdős and Bacon and thus have an Erdős–Bacon number, the sum of the two.
+For example, the actress-mathematician Danica McKellar, best known for playing Winnie Cooper on the TV series The Wonder Years has an Erdős-Bacon number of 6: 4 from Erdös and 2 from Bacon.

-Her Erdős number is 4, and her Bacon number is 2.

-Further extension is possible.
-For example, the "Erdős–Bacon–Sabbath number" is the sum of the Erdős–Bacon number and the collaborative distance to the band Black Sabbath in terms of singing in public.
-Physicist Stephen Hawking had an Erdős–Bacon–Sabbath number of 8, and actress Natalie Portman has one of 11 (her Erdős number is 5).
+The "Erdős–Bacon–Sabbath number" is the sum of the Erdős–Bacon number and the collaborative distance to the band Black Sabbath by singing in public.
+The physicist Stephen Hawking had an Erdős–Bacon–Sabbath number of 8, and the actress Natalie Portman has one of 11 (her Erdős number is 5).

-In chess, the Morphy number describes a player's connection to Paul Morphy, widely considered the greatest chess player of his time and an unofficial World Chess Champion.
+In chess, the Morphy number measures a player's connection to Paul Morphy, widely considered the greatest chess player of his time and an unofficial World Chess Champion.

-In go, the Shusaku number describes a player's connection to Hon'inbō Shūsaku, the strongest player of his time.
+In go, the Shusaku number measures a player's connection to Hon'inbō Shūsaku, the strongest player of his time.

-In video games, the Ryu number describes a video game character's connection to the Street Fighter character Ryu.
+In video games, the Ryu number measures a video game character's connection to the Street Fighter character Ryu.